 - Complimentary tastings, tours, discounts, and other benefits at select wineries in Ontario and British Columbia, courtesy of Visa Infinite Wine Country

-- Preferred pricing, automatic room upgrades, complimentary in-room WiFi, complimentary breakfast for 2, a $25 USD food or beverage credit, VIP guest status, and late check-outs at 900+ properties worldwide in the Visa Infinite Luxury Hotel Collection
+- Automatic room upgrades, complimentary breakfast for 2, and food or beverage credits at 900+ properties worldwide in the Visa Infinite Luxury Hotel Collection

 Insurance

-The BMO eclipse VI’s 6 types of credit card insurance add up to an estimated $466 in value.
-Its mobile device insurance plan is especially useful – you can claim up to $1,000 if your phone is accidentally damaged, lost, or stolen anywhere in the world within 2 years of purchase.
+The BMO eclipse's 6 types of credit card insurance provide solid value, especially as it includes mobile device insurance, which is quite rare.
+With this, users can claim up to $1,000 if their phone is accidentally damaged, lost, or stolen anywhere in the world within 2 years of purchase.

 BMO eclipse Visa Infinite* Card